-It can be hard to tell at the start of any pregnancy to notice if anything has changed in our bodies.
+It can be hard to tell at the start of any pregnancy if anything has changed in our bodies.
 The fact that many early pregnancy signs are similar to the symptoms of PMS can also make things more complicated.
 However, in this post, we’re going to take a look at the symptoms of early pregnancy some women do experience.
 We’ll also unpack how fertility monitoring can make you more aware of the subtle changes happening in your body.

 1. Your period is late

 A missed period is the first indication of pregnancy for many women, and it’s really normal to not experience any other symptoms for the first weeks of pregnancy.
 If you think you might be pregnant, take a test on the day your period would normally arrive.

 Keep in mind that there are a number of things that can also cause your period to be late.
 A change to your routine, diet or increased exercise can delay your period, and stress is also known to have an effect on the menstrual cycle.

 Interestingly, just as a missed period is a sign of early pregnancy, light bleeding or spotting in the days before your period is due can also be an indication that you might be pregnant.
 This is called implantation bleeding.
 It’s not very common, but just as with spotting around ovulation, some women will experience this light bleeding as the fertilized egg cell attaches to the uterine wall.